pawaka2025/venuvia/docs/source/index.rst

 This backend is primarily aimed at solving hypergraph algorithms using probabilistic inferences and Bayesian decision making while also allowing the native expression of probabilistic programming models as hypergraphs ie structural causal models (SCM) and gaussian mixture models (GSM).

+This backend is designed to be hosted in a CPU-only cluster, utilizing PGAS for the topological arrangement of each computing locale and further optimized for large scale computing with HPC-AI by the use of Bayesian neural networks.

 .. note::

    This project is under active development.